List of state schools, colleges and universities in the Philippines

-This is the list of state-funded schools, colleges and universities in the Philippines.
-The list includes national colleges and universities system, region-wide colleges and universities system, province-wide colleges and universities system, and specialized schools.
-This list does NOT include locally funded schools, colleges and universities.
-Population numbers include satellite campuses and are as of the end of second semester, AY 2019-2020.
+This is a list of state-funded schools, colleges, and universities in the Philippines.
+It includes national, regional, and provincial systems of colleges and universities, as well as specialized schools.
+It does not include locally funded schools, colleges, and universities.
+Enrollment figures include satellite campuses and are as of the end of the second semester of academic year 2019–2020.